The-Mettle-Project/mettle-core/docs/pgo.md

 # Zero-run profile-guided optimization: `--pgo`

 Classic PGO demands three steps: build instrumented, run a training workload, rebuild with the profile.
-Almost nobody does it.
-Mettle collapses the loop to one flag: the compiler **interprets your program's own `main()` while compiling it** (deterministic, sandboxed, externs modeled as pure, fuel-capped at 64M steps) and feeds the measured execution frequencies straight into the optimizer.
+Almost nobody does it. libmtlc collapses the loop to one flag: the backend **interprets your program's own `main()` while compiling it** (deterministic, sandboxed, externs modeled as pure, fuel-capped at 64M steps) and feeds the measured execution frequencies straight into the optimizer.
+The `mettle` driver exposes this as `--pgo`.

 ```
 $ mettle --release --pgo app.mettle -o app.obj